Visa policy of the Schengen Area: Residents and holders of visas of Schengen states

-Holders of a long-stay visa or residence permit issued by a Schengen state or Monaco may also travel to other Schengen states, without an additional visa, for a stay of up to 90 days in any 180-day period.
+Holders of a long-stay visa or residence permit issued by a Schengen state, Gibraltar, or Monaco may also travel to other Schengen states, without an additional visa, for a stay of up to 90 days in any 180-day period.
 Short-stay visas issued by a Schengen state are also valid for all other Schengen states unless marked otherwise.

-Holders of a double or multiple-entry visa or residence permit issued by a Schengen state or Monaco may also travel to Cyprus without an additional visa, for a stay of up to 90 days in any 180-day period, except nationals of Turkey and Azerbaijan, who still need a Cypriot visa.
+Holders of a double or multiple-entry visa or residence permit issued by a Schengen state, Gibraltar, or Monaco may also travel to Cyprus without an additional visa, for a stay of up to 90 days in any 180-day period, except nationals of Turkey and Azerbaijan, who still need a Cypriot visa.
 However, visas and residence permits issued by Cyprus are not valid for travel to the Schengen Area.

 Family members of EU single market nationals

 Individuals of any nationality who are family members of EU single market nationals and are in possession of a residence card indicating their status are exempt from the requirement to hold a visa when entering the EU single market when they are accompanying their EU single market family member or are seeking to join them.